 Unfortunately, these times often align with hours when leasing offices are closed.
 And that’s problematic for three reasons:

 In a nutshell, the standard hours of most leasing offices don’t align with the ideal research times of prospects.
-And because people in 2017 need everything done yesterday, properties that can’t provide immediate answers are quickly abandoned.
+And because people need everything done yesterday, properties that can’t provide immediate answers are quickly abandoned.
 This is where the Respage chatbot steps in.
 Our apartment chatbot acts as the leasing agent and can successfully provide potential residents the information they are looking for – at all hours of the day.

 It’s certainly true that multifamily chatbots aren’t the only solution to the office hour dilemma.
 Properties have successfully outsourced off-hours calls to call centers for decades.
 But with changing demographics and advancements in technology, the call center model makes less and less sense – apartment marketing strategies need to be improved.

-Millennials Are The Primary Rent Demo: Millennials represent the largest rental demographic in the United States.
+- Millennials Are The Primary Rent Demo: Millennials represent the largest rental demographic in the United States.
 In fact, according to the National Multifamily Housing Council, Millennials rent more than GenX, Boomers, and The Great Generation combined.
 As such, it’s critical property managers do what they can to attract this demographic.

 At first glance, live chat services seem like a solution to both the typical leasing hours conundrum and the millennial phone aversion conundrum.
 Live chat representatives are available at all hours of the day.
 And because they’re messenger based, they don’t require a phone call.

-As mentioned in the intro, we’ve installed a ton of chatbots in a little bit less than two months.
-During this time, our partnering communities have had more stories than we can count.
+Since we debuted the Respage chatbot, we have installed a ton of multifamily chatbots on apartment websites.
+Our partnering communities have more positive stories than we can count.
 Here’s a look at three we found particularly interesting.

 Exhibit A: Deals Through Wheels